MinaEd/EVACareerMate/README.md

 ### ⚖️ 8.
 Job Comparison (LLM-Powered)
 Users can compare 2 jobs side by side using our custom prompt chain.

-⚠️ Limitation: Because we rely on an **open-source LLM**, some comparisons may be generic or miss subtle differences.
-More fine-tuning needed.

 ### 🧭 9.
 Career Path Guidance *(Work in Progress)*
 A separate RAG chain is built to help users explore **career growth paths** based on job roles.